mpa139/allanlab/_pages/research.md

 T cells drive immune activation and promote clearance of infections and cancer.
 However, their function can also provoke autoimmune and allergic inflammation.
 The immune system therefore employs a variety of suppressive mechanisms, known as immunoregulatory mechanisms, to restrain excessive T cell activation.
 Immunoregulatory mechanisms also suppress beneficial anti-tumour T cell responses to drive deleterious immunosuppression in cancer.
 Immunoregulatory mechanisms therefore function as ‘brakes’ on immune activation and have important consequences in inflammation and cancer.

-We believe that fundamental new discoveries in the field of immunoregulation will pave the way for immune-based therapies for patients with presently incurable diseases.
+Fundamental discovery in the field of immunoregulation will pave the way for immune-based therapies for patients with presently incurable diseases.

 ### Immunoregulatory mechanisms drive cancer immunosuppression